nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

       .. md-tab-item:: Sample

-        Here, we define the parameters for the sample, which will be used by all subsequent blocks in the workflow

         - Set ``Molecular weight (kDa)`` to 300.
 This value is used by cisTEM to estimate the volume occupied by the particle, based on a conversion factor of 810 Da/nm^3.
 The estimated volume is used to calculate the spectral signal-to-noise ratio (SSNR), which in turn is used to apply an optimal filter to enhance the reconstruction

         - Set ``Particle radius (A)`` to 150